programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 {% include figure.html caption="Correspondence analysis of selected Parliamentary Committees for 1st Session of the Stephen Harper Government, 2006" filename="harper_ca_3.png" %}

-"Inertia" scores are a way of showing variance in the data.
+_Inertia_ scores are a way of showing variance in the data.
 Health and Justice, having the smallest membership has a high inertia score, while the most popular committee IWFA has small inertia.
-Thus, "inertia" is a way of quantifying a "distance from the centre of the graph."
+Thus, inertia is a way of quantifying points' distance from the centre of the graph.

 Another important score is visible on the CA graph - the percentage of explanatory value for each dimension.
 This means the horizontal axis explains 42.32 percent of the variance in the graph, while the vertical axis explains almost 31 percent.
 What these axes mean must be interpreted based on the graph.
 For instance, we might say that the left hand side represents issues concerning social identity and those on the right are more regulatory.
 Further historical analysis of the minutes of these committees could in turn offer greater understanding about what these members participation meant at the time.

 ## Endnotes

 [^definitions]: CA has a history branching from a number of disciplines, and thus the terminology can be confusing.
 For simplicity, "categories" refers to the types of data being compared (e.g. "members" and "clubs") while each item within those categories (eg. "The Tennis Club" or "John McEnroe") will be an "element" inside that category.
 The quantitaive location of the elements (x and y coordinates) are "data points.

 [^leroux]: Brigitte Le Roux and Henry Rouanet, *Multiple Correspondence Analysis* (Los Angeles: SAGE Publications, 2010), pg.
 3;